weaviate/weaviate-io/developers/weaviate/search/multi-vector.md

 ## Adjust target vector weight

-Set the weight of each target vector to modify their [relative influence](#compare-different-vectorizers) on the result set.
+Set the weight of each target vector.
+The weights modify the calculation that [merges the results.](#compare-different-vectorizers).

 <Tabs groupId="languages">
 <TabItem value="py" label="Python Client v4">